6 Erlang Libraries

 This takes more work and patience than most people have.
 Kent Boortz described many of the hurdles on the mailing list.

-There are other ways to spread your code, including distributing it from your own website or adding it to the jungerl.
+There are other ways to spread your code, including distributing it from your own website or starting a project at a code hosting site. github is quite popular with Erlang developers.